 Getting to us & access to the site

-The entrance to our site lies on Bomish Lane.
 The postcode to use for sat-navs is SK11 9DW.
+Our entrance lies on Bomish Lane, just off the A535.
 To plan your route to us please see our getting here page.

 Adult members of the group will be provided with wristbands.
 Please keep these on during your visit as they indicate you have paid.
 Your group can store any bags (e.g. lunches) in one of our storage trolleys.

 Please note, we cannot allow your group into the Discovery Centre before 10am.
 If you arrive early, you are welcome to wait on our picnic benches in front of our entrance building.

 Your group will be allocated a 30 minute lunch slot in one of our indoor picnic areas.
 The time and location will be stated in your itinerary.

 Please be as prompt as possible as other groups will likely be booked in before or after you.